jenkinsci/winstone/README.md

        --webappsDir             = set directory for multiple webapps to be deployed from Other options:
        --javaHome               = Override the JAVA_HOME variable
-       --toolsJar               = The location of tools.jar.
-Default is JAVA_HOME/lib/tools.jar
        --config                 = load configuration properties from here.
 Default is ./winstone.properties --prefix                 = add this prefix to all URLs (eg http://localhost:8080/prefix/resource).
 Default is none --commonLibFolder        = folder for additional jar files.
 Default is ./lib